boboli820/mpf-docs/docs/install/index.md

     pip install mpf --pre
 ```
+**NOTE: using the --pre command will install the pre-release .80 dev version of MPF.
+If you want to install the latest stable version, omit the --pre command.**

-Now when inside your virtual environment, you can run MPF simply by typing `mpf` while in your machine folder.
+Now when inside your virtual environment, you can run MPF simply by typing `mpf` while in your **machine** folder.
+Your machine folder is NOT your virtual environment folder.
+More on creating machine folders is explained later in this guide.

 To update MPF, type `pip install --upgrade mpf`.

 ***Advantages of Standard Installation:***